roboshoes/cane/CONTRIBUTING.md

 Develpment
 ----------

-Cane.js uses [Grunt](http://gruntjs.com/) to manage the development tasks.
+Cane uses [Grunt](http://gruntjs.com/) to manage the development tasks.
 Tests are ran by the [Karma test runner](http://karma-runner.github.io/).
 To install all the development dependencies run `npm install`.